Sufficient conditions for instability of the subgradient method with constant step size: Sufficient conditions for instability

 Indeed, \eqref{normal_c} is equivalent to $P_S(x_k) + x_k - P_S(x_k) - \alpha v_k^N \in (I+N_S^c)(P_S(x_k))$, that is to say, $x_k - P_S(x_k) - \alpha v_k^N \in N_S^c(P_S(x_k))$.
 Since $P_S(x_k) \in S$, by definition of $N_S^c$ in \eqref{eq:N_S^c}, $N_S^c(P_S(x_k)) = N_k \cap \mathring{B}(0,c)$.
 To see why $x_k - P_S(x_k) - \alpha v_k^N \in N_k$, observe that $P_S(x_k) = P_S(x_k - P(x_k) + P(x_k)) = (I+N_S^c)^{-1}(x_k - P(x_k) + P(x_k))$.
 Thus $x_k - P(x_k) + P(x_k) \in (I+N_S^c)(P_S(x_k)) = P_S(x_k) + N_S^c(P_S(x_k))$, that is to say, $x_k - P(x_k) \in N_k$.
 Since $N_k$ is a linear subspace, it follows that $x_k - P_S(x_k) - \alpha v_k^N \in N_k$.
 Finally,

 \end{proof}

-Theorem \ref{thm:suff_unstable} is used to prove Propositions \ref{prop:neural_network_unstable} and \ref{prop:rpca_rankr_unstable} in Section \ref{sec:Applications}.
+In the next section, Theorem \ref{thm:suff_unstable} will be used to prove instability of spurious local minima in two practical problems; see Propositions \ref{prop:neural_network_unstable} and \ref{prop:rpca_rankr_unstable}.
 Recall that Lyapunov functions are used in the theory of ordinary differential equations (or inclusions) to prove the stability of an equilibrium point \cite{liapounoff1907probleme}.
 For example, a locally Lipschitz semi-algebraic objective function $f$ is a Lyapunov function for the continuous-time subgradient dynamics $x'\in -\partial f(x)$ around a strict local minimum $x^*$ \cite[Theorem 5.16 1.]{sastry2013nonlinear}.
 Indeed, $f$ is positive around $x^*$ and $f\circ x$ is decreasing along any trajectory $x$.
 The objective function is however not monotonic along discrete-time dynamics, in which case it ceases to be a Lyapunov function.

 In contrast to Lyapunov functions, Chetaev functions are used to prove instability \cite{chetaev1961stability}.
 By \cite[Theorem 2.14]{braun2021stability}, an equilibrium point of ordinary differential equation is unstable if there exists a continuous function with positive values in any neighborhood of the equilibrium where it is equal to zero, and it is increasing along any trajectory (see also \cite[Theorems 5.29 and 5.30]{sastry2013nonlinear}).
-Chetaev functions have regained interest recently in the context of obstacle avoidance in control, where one seeks to render the obstacles unstable by feedback \cite[Section III.
+Chetaev functions have gained renewed interest recently in the context of obstacle avoidance in control, where one seeks to render the obstacles unstable by feedback \cite[Section III.
 B.]{braun2019uniting} \cite[Section IV.
 B.]{braun2018complete}.
 The function $C:\mathbb{R}^n \rightarrow \mathbb{R}$ in Theorem \ref{thm:suff_unstable} plays the role of a Chetaev function in a neighborhood of the point $x^*$.
-So long as the iterates $x_k$ stay near $x^*$ and avoid the critical set, the Chetaev function values $C(x_k)$ increase .
-If the increase is lower bounded by positive constant at every iteration (i.e., when $\theta_1=0$), then we may readily conclude.
+So long as the iterates $x_k$ stay near $x^*$ and avoid the critical points, the Chetaev function values $C(x_k)$ increase.
+If the increase is lower bounded by a positive constant at every iteration (i.e., when $\theta_1=0$), then we may readily conclude.
 Otherwise, the local geometry of the objective function comes into play.